-Simply driving up in elevation will decrease the heat dramatically.
-For instance when its in the mid 120’s F in Furnace creek Scotty’s castle at about 3000 feet may be only around 110.
-That is a huge difference between the mid 120’s and 110 degrees.
+Simply driving up in elevation will decrease the temperature dramatically.
+For instance when its in the mid 120’s F in Furnace Creek, Scotty’s Castle at about 3000 feet elevation may be only around 110 degrees.
+There is a huge difference in feel between mid 120’s and 110 degrees.

-If you really want to experience the heat, hike out to the sand dunes on one of the mid 120 degree F days.
+If you really want to experience the heat, hike out to the Mesquite Sand Dunes on one of the mid 120 degree F days.
 The heat on the dunes is simply unbelievable as the sun radiates off all of those minute grains of sand.